Request Demo

 • Share of debt to BT (preset to 20% and changeable)

-Leanus also calculates the DSCR extension according to a proprietary algorithm that takes into account other potential financial resources
+Leanus also calculates the DSCR according to a proprietary algorithm that takes into account other potential financial resources

 After entering the hypotheses it is necessary to click on the button Update to record the values.